symfony-cmf/Routing/README.md

             # optional, to be used when routing with a doctrine object manager
             # that needs a class name for find. (phpcr-odm can guess that.)
             # route_entity_class: Fully\Qualified\Classname

+To see some examples, please look at the [cmf-sandbox](https://github.com/symfony-cmf/cmf-sandbox) and specifically the routing fixtures loading.

 ### Customize